stoplightio/studio/docs/Documentation/01-getting-started.md

 # Documentation Quickstart Guide

 Want to publish documentation?
-This quick start guide will provide you with the necessary steps to get you from API Specification to ready-to-publish API Documentation in 5 minutes flat.
+This quick start guide will provide you with the necessary steps to use Studio Desktop to quickly get you from API Specification to ready-to-publish API Documentation.

-## 1. Open Stoplight Studio
+## 1. Open Studio Desktop

-The opening page of Stoplight Studio contains three options: create a **New Personal Project**, Open Git Project, and Open Existing Folder.
+The opening page of Stoplight Studio contains three options:

+* New Local Project
+* Open Git Project
+* Open Existing Folder

-## 2. Create a New Personal Project
+## 2. Create a New Local Project

 Create a New Personal Project by inputting a **Name**, select **Include Tutorial Files**, and then click **Create**.

 > “Include Tutorial Files” will populate your Project with example files to help get you started

 ![New Project Menu](../../assets/images/initial-onboarding-screen.png)

 Once you have created a New Personal Project, the first thing you will see is the APIs file tree on the left and the design panel taking up the bulk of the screen space to the right.